rokmohar/medusa-plugin-meilisearch/README.md

 ## Add search to Medusa NextJS starter

 You can find instructions on how to add search to a Medusa NextJS starter inside the [nextjs](nextjs) folder.

+## Contributing

+Feel free to open issues and pull requests!